hey101/Updated-TrueCharts/README.md

 Now you should be able to update your applications again.

 - ### I made a script that automatically updates all applications based on the manual update method that v3DJG6GL used on his chart.
-I can't guarantee that something will not break, but it at least works for the apps I use and saves the manual update time.
+[Located Here](https://github.com/hey101/TrueCharts-Update-Script) I can't guarantee that something will not break, but it at least works for the apps I use and saves the manual update time.
 This does not account for using other images instead of the ones truechart uses.
 I need to add a method for working around this if there are issues.
 If you have any problems, just create a new issue and I will see what I can do.

 - ### Changelog: